 Before I dive into this information and tell you some more about this subject, I would like to take you on a little bra history tour.
 Wikipedia again is a big help for this issue and comes up with some curious information.

 One thing we should not forget is that bras are a multi-billion-dollar industry dominated by large multinational corporations.
 As what happens with other enormous industries (think fast food and McDonald or Soda pops like Coca Cola), our health is not important but earning money is the main issue.

 As in the times of the Pharaohs, one could walk around topless.
 You would wear a skirt and a sheath dress which is like a tunic or Kalasiris.
 This might cover you completely or only partially, I would call this flexible fashion.

-In this country fashion also changed over time.
-Looking at ancient Indian sculptures the ladies would not wear a blouse.
+In this country, fashion also changed over time.
+Looking at ancient Indian sculptures, the ladies would not wear a blouse.
 Later on, the tailors started making tight-fitting bras and blouses and the half-sleeved tight bodice is prominent in around 1237 AD.
-Today in India women and girls still wear these garments which can be very beautiful and colorful, made of silk with embroidery.
+Today in India women and girls still wear these garments which can be exquisite and colorful, made of silk with embroidery.

 In an edict of Strasbourg, in the Holy Roman Empire, it was stated in 1370 that “No woman will support the bust by the disposition of a blouse or by the tightened dress”.
 There you see we were already being dictated to by men.

 The funny thing though is that in an archaeological find circa 1390 to 1485 four lace-decorated bras were found during a renovation project in an Austrian castle.
 There seems to have been a shift in behavior.
 Anyhow, in those times, this part of the female body was not so predominant.

 In the Renaissance, the so-called decolletage became popular so this part of the female anatomy became more visible.
 Women of the higher class would not breastfeed their babies to retain their youthful shape.

 The Victorian era